Alfresco/docs-alfresco/content-services/6.1/install/containers/docker-compose.md

 Use this information to quickly start up Content Services using Docker Compose.
 Due to the limited capabilities of Docker Compose, this deployment method is recommended for development and test environments only.

-To deploy Content Services using Docker Compose`, download and install [Docker](https://docs.docker.com/install/){:target="_blank"}, then follow the steps below.
+To deploy Content Services using Docker Compose, download and install [Docker](https://docs.docker.com/install/){:target="_blank"}, then follow the steps below.
 Make sure that you've reviewed the [prerequisites]({% link content-services/6.1/install/containers/index.md %}#prerequisites) before continuing.

 1. Clone the [repository](https://github.com/Alfresco/acs-deployment){:target="_blank"} locally or [download](https://github.com/Alfresco/acs-deployment/tree/master/docker-compose){:target="_blank"} one of the `docker-compose.yml` files (e.g. `6.1.N-docker-compose.yml`), and then change directory to the project folder: